Champion Spark Plug Hour

 Champion Spark Plug Hour was a music radio program sponsored by Champion.
 It was broadcast on New York's WJZ and WGY during the late 1920s and early 1930s.
 An entry in The Chronicle-Telegram (Elyria, Ohio) for October 4, 1926, indicates the show aired on Tuesday afternoons at 5 p.m.
 By 1928, they were heard Wednesday evenings at 8 p.m. on the NBC Blue Network.

+Overview

 The program featured the Champion Sparkers Male Quartet and an orchestra conducted by Walter Gustave "Gus" Haenschen.
 Personnel in the band included Sam Lewis (trombone), Earl Oliver (trumpet), Merle Johnston (saxophone) and Phil Gleason.
 Irving Kaufman (1890-1976) was a featured vocalist with the band.

 The Oswego Palladium-Times (Oswego, New York) offered a description of the program for December 27, 1928: